Batking74/Horiseon-Project/README.md

 # Horiseon-Project

 ## Description
-This project was created for me to practice working on using HTML semantic tags.
+This project was created for me to practice working on using HTML semantic tags, and improving code quality overall

 - My motivation for this project was being able to apply the skills I learned to this project.
 - I built this project to better my HTML skills and using semantic elements.